ateucher/rmapshaper/README.md

     npm install -g mapshaper

-Then you can use the `sys` argmument in any rmapshaper function:
+Then you can use the `sys` argument in any rmapshaper function:

 ``` r
 states_simp_internal <- ms_simplify(states_sf)